Does life without alcohol suck?

 All I was thinking was ‘yes very good, when can we go back to the hotel’.

-It’s not that the hotel was so amazing that I couldn’t bare to be parted from it.
+It’s not that the hotel was so amazing that I couldn’t bear to be parted from it.
 I think you know why I was so desperate to get back to the hotel.

 Your life without alcohol is waiting